foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-2.md

 ### SKSE Loader

-Due to its nature, SKSE only functions properly if Skyrim SE is run through its executable, meaning you can no longer click play in Steam or open the game through its launcher.
-This executable as well as the two SKSE DLLs must be in the same folder as the game executables (your root folder).
+SKSE only functions properly if Skyrim SE is run through its executable, **skse_loader.exe**, meaning you can no longer click play in Steam or open the game through its launcher.
+This executable as well as the two SKSE DLLs must be in the same folder as the game executables, your **root folder**.

 - Open the downloaded archive and double-click the folder inside.
 There are a number of files and folders inside.
 - Extract **skse64_1_5_97.dll**, **skse64_loader.exe**, and **skse64_steam_loader.dll** into your **root folder**.

 The two text files are, as you can tell from the names, the readme and changelog.
-There is no need to extract
+There is no need to extract them into your **root folder** as well.

 ![SKSE Root Files](/Pictures/embers/module-1/skse-root-files.png)